Decelium/decelium_wallet/getting_started_python.md

 # Getting Started in Python

-The Decelium wallet Python package allows you to use Decelium wallet modules in your Python programs.
+The Decelium wallet Python package allows you to use the Decelium wallet commands from within Python programs.
+This document will show you how to create a wallet, create a user ID in the wallet, and fund a user.

 ## Prerequisites